brothercast/Assignment-1/README.md

 I have provided a detailed analysis in the notebook providing full visualizations and explanations of my findings.

+# Conclusion:
+This exercise demonstrated:
+- That there may be a correlation to the number of listings a host has and the number of negative reviews they have.

+- Having a greater number of reviews does not necessarily indicate that a host has a higher rating..

+- Overall, it seems like the strict cancellation policy has a higher number of reviews than the flexible cancellation policy, but the number of reviews does not necessarily impact the quality of the reviews.

 # Thank you!